NSLS-II-LIX/lixtools/README.md

 update after implementing functions for h5xs_scan

 2022Apr:
-reorganized notebooks
+reorganize notebooks

 2022Nov:
-open h5 file only when necessary
+open h5 file only when necessary; deal with fewer than expected number of frames in scattering data best solution is to fix the size of the dataset (.resize(xx, axis=0)) before processing